Dominance hierarchy: Eusocial insects

 In insect societies, only one to few individuals members of a colony can reproduce, whereas the other colony members have their reproductive capabilities suppressed.
 This conflict over reproduction in some cases results in a dominance hierarchy.
 Dominant individuals in this case are known as queens and have the obvious advantage of performing reproduction and benefiting from all the tasks performed by their subordinates, the worker caste (foraging, nest maintenance, nest defense, brood care and thermal regulation).
 According to Hamilton's rule, the reproduction costs of the worker caste are compensated by the contribution of workers to the queen's reproductive success, with which they share genes.
 This is true not only for the popular social insects (ants, termites, some bees and wasps), but also for the naked mole-rat Heterocephalus glaber.
 In a laboratory experiment, Clarke and Faulkes (1997) demonstrated that reproductive status in a colony of H. glaber was correlated with the individual's ranking position within a dominance hierarchy, but aggression between potential reproductives only started after the queen was removed.

 The social insects mentioned above, excluding termites, are haplodiploid.
 Queen and workers are diploid, but males develop from haploid genotypes.
 In some species, suppression of ovary development is not totally achieved in the worker caste, which opens the possibility of reproduction by workers.
 Since nuptial flights are seasonal and workers are wingless, workers are almost always non-breeders, and (as gamergate ants or laying worker bees) can only lay unfertilised eggs.
 These eggs are in general viable, developing into males.
-A worker that performs reproduction is considered a "cheater" within the colony, because its success in leaving descendants becomes disproportionally larger, compared to its sisters and mother.
+A worker that performs reproduction is considered a "cheater" within the colony, because it leaves disproportionately more descendants than do its sisters and mother.
 The advantage of remaining functionally sterile is only accomplished if every worker assume this "compromise".
 When one or more workers start reproducing, the "social contract" is destroyed and the colony cohesion is dissolved.
 Aggressive behavior derived from this conflict may result in the formation of hierarchies, and attempts of reproduction by workers are actively suppressed.
 In some wasps, such as Polistes fuscatus, instead of not laying eggs, the female workers begin being able to reproduce, but once being under the presence of dominant females, the subordinate female workers can no longer reproduce.